neoskop/migrateus/README.md

 <img src="./migrateus.jpg" width="300">

-Schema Migrations and DB Back-up and Restore for Directus
+Schema Migrations and DB Back-up and Restore for Directus running on Kubernetes or Docker.

 ## Installation